simonedelpopolo/koorie/README.md

 ```

-spin up the server --hot wired and socket at the specified path.
+spin up the server --hot wired and socket active at the specified path.
 we will edit the route on the fly and see the changes without reloading the server.
 we will test koorie-shell, switching off the --hot wired and see that no longer any changes to the route will be
 rendered.